-In Aitutaki, the northwestern tip of the lagoon (between Pacific Resort Aitutaki and the Marine Research Centre, just past the runway) offers the best shore snorkeling around the atoll.
+In Aitutaki, the northwestern tip of the lagoon, between Pacific Resort Aitutaki and the Marine Research Centre, just past the runway, offers the best shore snorkeling around the atoll.

 In Both Rarotonga and Aitutaki, you can also try the lagoon snorkeling tours.
-These boat tours (in average NZD80pp. for 4 hours, many options available) will take you to more remote snorkeling spots, considered as richer in sea life than the beach options.
+These boat tours, on average NZD80pp. for 4 hours, (many options available) will take you to more remote snorkeling spots, considered to be much richer in sea life than the beach options.

 However, the coral condition is variable here, and you may find dead coral areas, sometimes covered with seaweed.
-If you are lucky, you may also encounter around the Cook Islands sea turtles, stingrays and reef sharks, especially in deeper and more remote areas.
+If you are lucky, you may encounter around the Cook Islands sea turtles, stingrays, and reef sharks, especially in deeper and more remote areas.